aioqzone/Qzone2TG/README.md

 > If you'd like build a image by yourself, see documentation: [build](https://aioqzone.github.io/Qzone2TG/build.html#docker)

-## Config
+## Configuration

 > See: [Quick Start](https://aioqzone.github.io/Qzone2TG/quickstart.html#id3)

 Qzone3TG uses [pydantic](https://pydantic-docs.helpmanual.io/usage/settings) to manage user settings.
-YAML config file (like that in v2) and environment variables are supported.
-See [config/test.yml](config/test.yml) for the minimal and maximal config examples.
+YAML config file (like that in v2) and environment variables are __both__ supported.
+See [config/test.yml](config/test.yml) for an example of (the minimal and maximal) configurations.

 Since environment variable style configuration is fully supported, one can merge configs into `docker-compose.yml`.
 See [docker/docker-compose.yml](docker/docker-compose.yml) for an example.

-## Documents and Tutorials
+## Documentations and Tutorials

 - [Qzone3TG Documents][doc]
 - Author's blog: [Qzone3TG Topic](https://zzsblog.top/Products/Qzone3TG/index.html)